 What do I need to study it?

-You will need a good grade in GCSE Spanish or previous knowledge of the language.
 A passion for communication and an openness to Hispanic culture is essential.
 You will need to think systematically to acquire grammar and vocabulary to a high standard.
 We have experience in working with a variety of students and we are committed to supporting every individual student acquire the necessary skills.

 What should I study with Spanish?